Subscribe to Updates

 4. Connect your Fire device to a Windows PC, upon which the drivers should automatically install and a pop-up appears on your Fire device for USB Debugging.
 Click Allow USB Debugging to proceed.

-5. Open the browser in your computer and download the following:
+5. Open the browser on your computer and download the following:

 6. Extract the zip files and open 1-Install-Play-Store.bat to run.

 7. You’ll see a menu with options.
-Select option 2 or the option which installs the Play Store.
+Select option 2 or the options that install Google Play Store.
 This might take a few minutes.

-8. Reboot your device to find Play Store on your home screen!
+8. Reboot your device to find the Amazon Fire tablet’s Google Play Store on the home screen!

-Now that you’ve installed the Google Play Store on your tablet, the next step would be to install other Google apps like Maps and Chrome.
+Now that you have the Google Play Store app installed on your Amazon Fire tablet, the next step would be to install other Google apps like Maps and Chrome.
 Another important step would be to disable auto-updates for Alexa as the Play Store will try to update it to the regular Android version causing a loss in some of its features and functionality.
-After this is done, you have successfully enabled your Fire device to access more applications and features!
+After this is done, your Amazon Fire now has Play Store for access to almost every app and features!

 google play